Scandy-co/react-native-roux-sdk/README.md

 A React Native wrapper around the Roux 3D scanning SDK for iOS.
 Provides access to 3D meshing, measuring, editing tools, etc. https://scandy.co/apps/roux

+## Compatibility

+This react-native-roux-sdk is built to be used with `Roux.framework` **v0.7.2**.

+We are still working on version linking this react native package and the Roux SDK framework.

 ## Installation

 ```sh